 Preserving our Natural and Agricultural Legacy

+Habitat 2020 is ECOS’ Habitat & Conservation committee.
+Habitat 2020 is a coalition that works to protect the lands, waters, wildlife and native plants in the Sacramento region.
 The great Central Valley of California has been identified by the World Wildlife Fund as one of North America’s most endangered eco-regions.
 Preserving its remaining open space and agricultural land is essential for sustaining native plants and wildlife, and ensuring a high quality of life for ourselves and future generations.

-Habitat 2020 meets at 7:00 p.m. on the first Tuesday of every month, at Mogavero Notestine Associates, 2012 K Street, Sacramento, CA 95811.
+Habitat 2020 meets on the first Tuesday of each month at 7:00 pm.

-ECOS is the 501 c(3) fiscal agent of Habitat2020.
+ECOS is the 501 c(3) fiscal agent of Habitat 2020.

-Tax deductible donations can be made directly to Habitat 2020.
+Donations can be made directly to Habitat 2020.

 Payable to: Habitat 2020

 c/o Environmental Council of Sacramento

 PO Box 1526, Sacramento CA, 95812

 All donations are tax-deductible to the extent permitted by law.